-It’s time to fill out your bracket for the 2014 NCAA Tournament.
+It’s time to fill out your bracket for the 2016 NCAA Tournament.
 For those of you looking for some help on who to take in each game, or just for some possible upsets, here is a look at who I have coming out of each region.
 I have also listed my Final Four predictions as well to help you win your bracket contests and pools.
-Be sure to check out my completed bracket as well.
+Be sure to check out my completed bracket for my picks in every game.

 Final Four Predictions

 No. 1 Kansas will meet No. 1 Oregon in the South/West Final Four matchup.
 The Jayhawks will prevail and meeting the winning of No. 1 North Carolina/No. 2 Michigan State.
 I think the Tar Heels are the best team in the country with the fewest weaknesses of anyone in the field.
 They have great guard play, tremendous size in the paint, and this is the best defensive team that Roy Williams has had in a while, which gets overlooked.
 The Tar Heels will be your 2016 national champions.

 2016 National Champion: North Carolina

 - NCAA Tournament Contests

 - Yale Baylor Odds

 - Wichita State Vanderbilt Odds